Smooth as Silk: Plot

-Mark hires a private detective to arrange secret surveillance for both Paula and Stephen—and soon receive information on their immediate plans, as well as on a tense conversation between Stephen and Don, during which Don threatened his uncle.
-Then Mark sneaks into Paula's apartment and steals her bracelet and cigarette butt, and then goes to see Stephen.
-Threatening him with the weapon, Mark tells Stephen that he will shoot him and frame him for murdering Paula.
+Mark hires a private detective to arrange secret surveillance of both Paula and Stephen—and soon receives information about their immediate plans, as well as about a tense conversation between Stephen and Don, during which Don threatened his uncle.
+Subsequently, Mark sneaks into Paula's apartment and steals her bracelet and cigarette butt, and goes to see Stephen.
+Threatening him with a gun, Mark tells Stephen that he will shoot him and frame him for murdering Paula.
 In despair, Stephen proposes to break his engagement with Paula, but the lawyer still kills him.
 Leaving the evidence to frame Paula for this murder, Mark imperceptibly goes outside and waits for her arrival.
-When Paula discovers the Stephen's body, she storms out of the house into the street, where she encounters Mark, who allegedly came to apologize to Stephen for the yesterday's incident.
+When Paula discovers Stephen's body, she storms out of the house into the street, where she encounters Mark, who says he has come to apologize to Stephen for yesterday's incident.
 After sending Paula home, Mark calls prosecutor Kimble, stating that he has just shot Stephen Elliott.
-Arriving at the place of crime, Kimble immediately begins to suspect that Mark tries to cover Paula, especially after he finds the evidence that Mark planted in advance.
-Kimble detains Paula, and Mark, insisting on his own fault, persuades Holiday to become his lawyer.
-Meticulous Holiday demands conducting an investigative experiment, the result of which only aggravating suspicions against Paula.
-Mark begins to fear that Paula may be really convicted.
-To avoid it, Mark convinces Don that it was he who, being drunk, killed Stephen.
+Arriving at the scene, Kimble immediately begins to suspect Paula, especially after he finds the evidence that Mark planted in advance.
+Kimble detains Paula, and Mark persuades Holiday to become his lawyer.
+Meticulous Holiday demands to conduct an investigative experiment, and the results only aggravates suspicions against Paula.
+Mark begins to fear that Paula may actually be convicted.
+To avoid it, Mark convinces Don that it was he, while drunk, who killed Stephen.
 After Mark's departure, the depressed Don calls Kimble, confesses to the murder, and says that he is going to commit suicide.
-When Don mentions that it was Mark who convinced him it his fault, Kimble responds that he knows who is actually the murderer.
+When Don mentions that it was Mark who convinced him it his fault, Kimble responds that he knows who the murderer is.

 Soon, Mark receives a letter from Don, who reports that he confessed to the prosecutor and wanted to commit suicide but he did not have enough strength to do so.
 Fearing that he could still shoot himself, Don has sent Mark a pistol along with the letter.
-Mark, taking the received weapon, again comes to the house of the Elliotts, intent on killing Don and disguising the murder as suicide.
-When Mark shoots the supposedly sleeping Don, Kimble appears along with the police officers who arrest Mark for killing Steven.
+Mark, taking the received weapon, goes to the Elliott house, intent on killing Don and disguising the murder as a suicide.
+When Mark shoots the supposedly sleeping Don, Kimble appears along with the police, who arrest Mark for killing Stephen.
 As it turns out, Kimble specifically arranged this trap for Mark, persuading Don to serve as bait and preloading his pistol with empty cartridges.